ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 <!--##istutorial#-->
 In the [Resource List](https://{DomainName}/resources) locate and delete the resources you wish to remove:
 * Delete the {{site.data.keyword.openshiftshort}} cluster
-* To delete the {{site.data.keyword.openshiftshort}} resources without deleting the cluster, run the below commands:
+* To delete the {{site.data.keyword.redhat_openshift_notm}} resources without deleting the cluster, run the below commands:
    ```sh
    oc delete all --all --namespace example-health
    oc delete project/example-health